-26. NETWORK MANAGEMENT
+29. NETWORK MANAGEMENT

-The Contractor shall have written policies and procedures on how the Contractor will [42 CFR 457.1208, 42 CFR 457.1233(a), 42 CFR 438.12(a)(2), 42 CFR 438.214(a)]:
+The Contractor shall have written policies and procedures on how the Contractor will [42 CFR 438.12(a)(2) and 42 CFR 438.214(a)]:

-- 1. Communicate and negotiate with the network regarding contractual and/or program changes and requirements, - 2.
-Monitor network compliance with policies and Rules of AHCCCS and the Contractor, including compliance with all policies and procedures related to the Grievance and Appeal processes and ensuring the member's care is not compromised during the grievance/appeal processes, - 3.
-Evaluate the quality of services delivered by the network, - 4.
-Provide or arrange for medically necessary covered services should the network become temporarily insufficient within the contracted service area, - 5.
-Monitor the adequacy, accessibility and availability of its provider network to meet the needs of its members, including the provision of care to members with limited proficiency in English, - 6.
-Process provisional credentials, - 7.
-Recruit, select, credential, re-credential and contract with providers in a manner that incorporate quality management, utilization, office audits and provider profiling, - 8.
-Provide training for its providers and maintain records of such training, - 9.
-Track and trend provider inquiries/complaints/requests for information and take systemic action as necessary and appropriate, and - Ensure that provider calls are acknowledged within three business days of receipt; resolved and the result communicated to the provider within 30 business days of receipt (this includes referrals from AHCCCS).
+- 1. Communicate and negotiate with the network regarding contractual and/or program changes and requirements; - 2.
+Monitor network compliance with policies and Rules of AHCCCS and the Contractor, including compliance with all policies and procedures related to the grievance/appeal processes and ensuring the member's care is not compromised during the grievance/appeal processes; - 3.
+Evaluate the quality of services delivered by the network; - 4.
+Provide or arrange for medically necessary covered services should the network become temporarily insufficient within the contracted service area; - 5.
+Monitor the adequacy, accessibility and availability of its provider network to meet the needs of its members, including the provision of care to members with limited proficiency in English; - 6.
+Process provisional credentials; - 7.
+Recruit, select, credential, re-credential and contract with providers in a manner that incorporate quality management, utilization, office audits and provider profiling; - 8.
+Provide training for its providers and maintain records of such training; - 9.
+Track and trend provider inquiries/complaints/requests for information and take systemic action as necessary and appropriate; and

+10. Ensure that provider calls are acknowledged within three business days of receipt; resolved and the result communicated to the provider within 30 business days of receipt (this includes referrals from AHCCCS).

-The Contractor's policies are subject to approval by AHCCCS/DHCM, and are monitored through operational reviews.
+Contractor policies are subject to approval by AHCCCS/DHCM, and are monitored through operational reviews.